As one of Facebook's original users, Camille has seen its evolution. She currently abstains from it, but keeps abreast of its developments.

-By the time you read this, there's a good chance someone else's death was broadcast live on Facebook.
-Of these deaths, Mark Zuckerberg - the 21st century's most famous Wunderkind - will probably say that Facebook is doing everything it can to prevent these kinds of tragedies in the future.
-He said just that at Facebook's April conference:
+By the time you read this, there's a good chance that yet another death has been broadcast live on Facebook.
+Of these deaths, Mark Zuckerberg—the 21st century's most famous Wunderkind—will probably say that Facebook is doing everything it can to prevent these kinds of tragedies in the future.
+He said just that at Facebook's April 2017 conference:

 - Easy to use: Starting a live feed takes three simple steps.
 Presumably, anyone who can post on Facebook can start a live video from either their computer or phone.

-- Helps people connect: At nearly 1.86 billion users (aka 1/4 of Earth's population), Facebook is the largest social network in the world.
+- Helps people connect: With more than 3 billion users (roughly half of Earth's population), Facebook is the largest social network in the world.
 If you want to connect with the greatest number of people possible, Facebook is probably the cheapest and most effective way to do it.

 - No preventative measures in place: Literally anyone with a Facebook account and a camera can "go live".
 There are no barriers to use, so anyone can post anything at ANY TIME.
 The possibilities are endless.
 (And perhaps that's the problem.)